DevExpress/devextreme-demos/JSDemos/Demos/TabPanel/Overview/description.md

-The [TabPanel](/Documentation/ApiReference/UI_Components/dxTabPanel/) UI component consists of the [Tabs](/Documentation/ApiReference/UI_Components/dxTabs/) and [MultiView](/Documentation/ApiReference/UI_Components/dxMultiView/) components.
-TabPanel automatically synchronizes the selected tab with the currently displayed view and vice versa.
+The [TabPanel](/Documentation/ApiReference/UI_Components/dxTabPanel/) UI component consists of [Tabs](/Documentation/ApiReference/UI_Components/dxTabs/) and [MultiView](/Documentation/ApiReference/UI_Components/dxMultiView/) components.
+The TabPanel automatically synchronizes the selected tab with the currently displayed view and vice versa.

 ### Generate Similar Tabs Based on a Data Source